-Thank you for thinking of Earlham College as a resource for your hiring needs.
+Thank you for considering Earlham students and alumni for your organization!
 Whether you are looking to hire a full- or part-time employee or intern, Earlham College students and graduates are prepared to contribute to your organization in significant ways.

 Why hire an Earlham student and/or graduate?

 Earlham students have multiple opportunities to engage in real-world, hands-on experience before graduation.

 - Earlham's EPIC Advantage offers every Earlham student the opportunity to have a funded internship or research experience prior to graduation.
 Many students participate in more than one internship or research project prior to graduation.